 Ending in Cannes, home to the world’s most famous film festival and featured in many iconic movies including To Catch a Thief, French Kiss, Ronin and Femme Fatale.

-Car: A Mr Bean-inspired Mini Cooper Cabrio or a Chevrolet Corvette C7 Cabrioto match the glitz and glamour of Cannes Film Festival.
+Car: A Mr Bean-inspiredor a to match the glitz and glamour of Cannes Film Festival.

 With more than 400 models and providing the highest standards of qualified, luxury cars and personalised customer service, Driverso creates an unparalleled car hire experience from start to finish.
 Driverso takes the hassle out of planning your next road trip including offering door-to-door delivery and drop-off to any location along your route.